MohamedNofal/WindowsInstalltoAnotherDrive/README.md

-# Windows NVMe Installation Script
+# Windows install to another drive

 This script automates the process of installing Windows from an ISO file directly to an NVMe drive without the need for a USB drive.
 It's designed for advanced users and system administrators who need to deploy Windows quickly and efficiently on systems with NVMe storage.